 The list of presentation mentioned in this article:

-Derluyn, I., Verelst, A., & Szelei, N. (May, 2021).
+Derluyn, I. & Verelst, A. (May, 2021).
 “RefugeesWellSchool: Preventive schoolbased interventions to promote the mental well-being of refugee and migrant adolescents” Presented at the 3rd International Conference on Young Carers, 06.05.2021.

 Peltonen.
 K. (May, 2021).
 Multi-factor risk- and protection profile of emotional processing ability among refugee children with traumatized parents.
 Presented at Inequalities, Interventions and a New Welfare State (INVEST) Research seminar, 05.05.2021.